ncgr/bokeh-cmap/README.md

 ```
  python demo.py
 ```
-Now you should see in your browser:
+Now you should see the chart open in your browser.